ternandsparrow/wild-orchid-watch-pwa/ARCHITECTURE.md

 running on webkit.
 On this last point, related to blobs on webkit, it seems to work on macOS but Safari 10.3.4 on iOS kills it so it's not flawless.

+We configure the available drivers to exclude localStorage because we can't store binary data out-of-the-box.
+It's possible if we wrote our own (de)serialisation but that seems a bit far to go.

 ## Strategy for databases in IndexedDB
 Currently we run two databases: